pramnora/electron/README.md

 ## How to start

+To begin with you should already have NodeJS installed on your system.

-In order to create a very simple Electron app.; then, you will need to write 3 files...
+In order to create a very simple Electron app.; then, you will need to include 3 files...

 - package.json  (lists package info./plus, dependencies)
 - main.js       (creates a main window)